 When that contract gig ended ...
 I went to work for Ashton Kutcher at his former company Katalyst Network.
 Being a pioneer on the internet and a true visionary, Ashton had brands (Intel, Levis, GE, Virgin Mobile) knocking at his door wanting to do cool stuff.
 And he brought me in to help build a team that he could rely on to make digital campaigns and content for these brands.
 Then Google funded a premium YouTube channel started by Ashton called ThrashLab (RIP).
 And Ashton gave me the opportunity to run programming on this channel.

-My skillz in video and digital strategy brought me to my current role at Reach Agency where I kicked things off by helping the agency founders whom had a background in entertainment navigate the digital landscape and identify growth opportunities for their client Nestle Purina.
+My skillz in video, digital strategy, new business growth and brand building brought me to my current role at Reach Agency where I kicked things off by helping the agency founders whom had a background in entertainment navigate the digital landscape and identify growth opportunities for their client Nestle Purina.
 I showed Nestle Purina’s portfolio of brands the world of YouTube and helped them build their own MCN and define the role of video in their overall marketing plans.
-Now I lead the creative content, production and strategy team and we make social ads for brands like Nestle, Hallmark, Marriott, Google, Amazon, Clorox.
-My team and I are such masters in the art of making social content that Facebook and Twitter both feature our creative as best in class examples in their presentations.
+Now I lead the creative content, production and strategy team and we make social ads, market products and launch brands for clients like Nestle, Hallmark, Marriott, Google, Amazon, Clorox.
+My team and I are such masters in the art of making social content that Facebook and Twitter both feature our creative as best in class examples in their presentations - and we win awards.

 Programming & Distribution Strategy